Answer all the questions

 Topic: Price Elasticity of Demand

-⭐ A demand curve parallel to the price axis means that consumers will buy any amount at a certain price.
-This type of demand is perfectly elastic, meaning the price elasticity is infinite.
+A demand curve that is parallel to the price axis means that consumers will buy any amount of the product at a certain price.
+This kind of demand is called "perfectly elastic," which means that the price elasticity is infinite.

 Explanation: